Chelseadamola/SHG-Analysis/README.md

 # SHG-Analysis

 This repo contains the files and scripts used in my attempt at the Splendor Hotel Group Analysis.
-The idea behind this project is to demonstrate my SQL, Tableau, business intelligence skills.
+The idea behind this project is to demonstrate my SQL and business intelligence skills.

 ### DATA COLLECTION
 The dataset was made available by Uchenna Splendor along with the Project brief and Dataset above